 I’m Ana.
 I’m currently 28 years old, married to a wonderful man, and I have two beautiful children.
-On Sundays, I teach C.C.D., on Wednesday’s I study Theology, and on Thursdays, I’m a tutor for a homeschool program.
+On Sundays, I teach C.C.D., on Wednesday’s I study to become a Certified Lay Minister with the Oblate School of Theology, and on Thursdays, I’m a tutor for a homeschool program.
 During the rest of the week, I’m listening to the Bible in a Year Podcast, homeschooling my kids, learning from the Augustine Institute and the Word on Fire Institute.
 My personal apostolate is centered around learning and teaching.
 I have a very busy schedule.
 However, I enjoy sharing the gospel with others.

 That brings me to this blog.